wri/environmental-conflict-tracker/README.md

 environmental-conflict-tracker
 ==============================

+**TODO**: @johnmbrandt: example jurisictional linkage, identification of typology for matching dictionaries, maybe some sample code to link them together?

-Scrape news media articles to identify environmental conflict events such as resource conflict, land appropriation, human-wildlife conflict, and supply chain conflict.
+This project scrapes news media articles to identify environmental conflict events such as resource conflict, land appropriation, human-wildlife conflict, and supply chain conflict.
+With an initial focus on India, the project also aims to connect conflict events to their jurisdictional policies to identify how to mediate conflict events or to identify where there is a gap in legislation.

-This pipeline involves the following steps:
+The data collection involves the following steps:

 1. Pulling all news data in a given country that contains a conflict event
 2. Keyword extraction of candidate articles from titles of news articles based on regular expression matches to a curated dictionary
 3. Scraping of full news media text for candidate articles with `NewsPlease`
-4. Using gold standard dataset to be stored in `data/processed/$MONTH/$NAME.txt` to generate a classifier
+4. Manual curation of gold standard dataset, stored in `data/gold_standard/`
-5. Generating maps of conflict events with GDELT geolocation and leaflet

 ## Notebooks